If you use Facebook marketing in your business, you've likely wondered if it still works.

 "I want to leverage Facebook groups, both my own and other's, to create vibrant and engaging communities that will change lives on big and small levels," said Stephanie.

 "I'm eager to put out better content not only related to my business but to what others can learn, understand and utilize.
 More video how to's and encouragement that they too can succeed," Leona said she desired as goals.

 “I'd like to build a real meaningful connection with my clients, readers, and fans,” said Stephen.

-We all want tribes these days, people who consistently follow and believe in your brand’s content.
+Everyone wants to build a tribe these days.
+People who consistently follow and believe in your brand’s content.

 At the same time, the elusive viral post beckons to many marketers.
 This challenge is related to engagement because engagement only works when content is high quality.

-Solution: To foster connect with fans, try to educate and learn from them at the same time.
+Solution: If you want to foster meaningful connections with your fans, educate and learn from them at the same time.

-Another huge chunk of this is research, actually looking at what your audience’s tastes and demographics are.
+Another huge chunk of this is research is to look at what your audience’s tastes and demographics are.

 To think more specifically about the type of content your audience will like, it's a great idea to work with a marketing platform like BuzzSumo to find the most popular shared content pertaining to your niche.